-- Multiple low- and moderate-income homeowners were provided zero percent, payment deferred, partially forgivable loans for home repairs and four households were provided down payment assistance to purchase a home in Marion County. - Completed the 2024-2025 annual application cycle with thirteen qualifying applications received. - The Economic Development Program established the Chamber Small Business Support Program, providing up to \$10,000 in grant funding to Marion County Chambers to support their economic development initiatives and supported 18 businesses and 57 youth through the Youth Wage Grant Program. - The Economic Development program completed three federal grant applications for the Opal Creek Promise funding, totaling \$13 million in additional funding. - The Economic Development program completed Phase 1: Sediment Analysis for Detroit Marinas Excavation & Resiliency Project. - Marion County Dog Services (MCDS) continued expanding its rescue program and through a combination of placements via adoption, foster homes, and rescue partners, MCDS achieved a live release rate of 90% for the 2022-2023 fiscal year.
+- Multiple low and moderate income homeowners were provided zero percent, payment deferred, partially forgivable loans for home repairs and four households were provided down payment assistance to purchase a home in Marion County. - Completed the 2024-2025 annual application cycle with thirteen qualifying applications received. - The Economic Development Program established the Chamber Small Business Support Program, providing up to \$10,000 in grant funding to Marion County Chambers to support their economic development initiatives and supported 18 businesses and 57 youth through the Youth Wage Grant Program. - The Economic Development Program completed three federal grant applications for the Opal Creek Promise funding, totaling \$13 million in additional funding. - The Economic Development program completed Phase 1: Sediment Analysis for Detroit Marinas Excavation & Resiliency Project. - Marion County Dog Services (MCDS) continued expanding its rescue program and through a combination of placements via adoption, foster homes, and rescue partners, MCDS achieved a live release rate of 90% for the 2022-2023 fiscal year.
 MCDS, just like shelters across the country, has seen a decrease in adoptions but we have been able to increase transfers to rescues by 13%.
-The shelter has hosted several adoption events with walk-through hours and the events have resulted in several successful adoptions. - In transitioning from a 3-day fair back to a 4-day fair, the fair following a 4th of July event held on the grounds 2 days prior to the Marion County Fair, the fair board had to make hard decisions regarding programming and use of the facilities that would accommodate the variables and their unknow impact.
-The result was sound decisions reflected no drop in attendance and strong revenue numbers for the 2023 fair.
+The shelter has hosted several adoption events with walk-through hours and the events have resulted in several successful adoptions. - In transitioning from a 3-day fair back to a 4-day fair, and following a 4th of July event held on the grounds 2 days before the Marion County Fair, the fair board had to make difficult decisions regarding programming and facility use to accommodate various factors and their unknown impact.
+The result of these sound decisions was no drop in attendance and strong revenue numbers for the 2023 fair.

-1: Support of Reintegration into Communities
+# 1: Support of Reintegration into Communities